 The SOOH Bocce season runs from runs April through June.
-The State Tournament is held each year on the last full weekend in June.
-To qualify for the State Athletes Competition athletes must be in a training program for at least 8 weeks prior to the State Competition and compete at a Regional Qualifying athletics meet.
+The State Tournament is held each year in June.
+To qualify for the State Bocce Competition, athletes must be in a training program for at least 8 weeks prior to the State Competition and compete at a Regional Qualifying Bocce Competition.